Guided hiking

 From the UK

-There are flights from several UK airports (inc. Stansted and Manchester) on Ryan Air and EasyJet.
+There are flights from several UK airports (inc. Stansted and Manchester) on Ryanair and EasyJet.

 From outside Europe

-Most of our guests from outside of Europe fly via Barcelona or Madrid, combing a stay in one of these two excellent cities with their walking holiday.
+Most of our guests from outside of Europe fly via Barcelona or Madrid, combining a stay in one of these two excellent cities with their walking holiday.
 From either city there are excellent rail or bus links to Bilbao.

 See more travel options and details on our getting here page.